PSZTOL/SDA_Final_Project/README.md

 # SDA_Final_Project
-Final project for my course and also my portfolio - which I will grow with time.
+Final project for my course and also my portfolio - which will grow with time.